suriya-mca/Docker_Compose_Files/README.md

 This command will start the containers defined in the Docker Compose file.

 ⚠️ Note: These Docker Compose files are intended for development purposes.
-Use them at your own risk

 ## Available Docker Compose Files